collinb6/dog-breed-classifier/README.md

 ## Project Overview

 This project is my Capstone Project for Udacity's Machine Learning Eningeer Nanodegree.
 In this project, I build a pipeline that can be used within a web or mobile app to process real-world, user-supplied images.
-Given an image of a dog, your algorithm will identify an estimate of the canine’s breed.
+Given an image of a dog, the application will identify an estimate of the canine’s breed.
 If supplied an image of a human, the code will identify the resembling dog breed.

 The image classification is acheived using state-of-the-art Convolutional Neural Network (CNN) models.